Ramblurr/blog/_posts/2011-12-13-a-reluctant-relationship-yubikey-google-authentication.markdown

 account (nearly) all your other accounts can be accessed.
 If you use a completely unique passwords for each service (and store them in a password manager like [Keepass][kpx] or [Lastpass][lp]), then access to your email account is even more attractive.
-So, the importance of securing your email account cannot be overstated.
+Therefore, the importance of securing your email account cannot be overstated.

 When it comes to securing your email [Google's 2-factor authentication][2fac] is pretty awesome.
 Even though there are still [some important flaws][flaw] one should be aware of, it can significantly increase the security of your Google or Google Apps account.

-For me there was one major drawback to Google's 2 factor offering: it required a cellphone to be useful.
-This is a drawback for several reasons:
+For me there is one major drawback to Google's 2-factor offering: it requires a cellphone to be useful.
+This is a drawback for several reasons.

 First, your smartphone isn't as secure as we would like.
 Mobile malware is on the rise--[particularly][and] if you have an Android phone--and if I was